-The consultation window closed on 1st March 2018.
-Subsequently the admission arrangements for September 2019 must be determined and set by 15 April 2018.
+The consultation window closed on 1st March 2019.
+Subsequently the admission arrangements for September 2020 must be determined and set by 15 April 2019.

-Proposal To determine and set the School Admission Arrangements 2019 as consulted upon, with the addition of further advisory information, as detailed in the report.
+Proposal To determine and set the School Admission Arrangements 2020 as consulted upon.

 Action by Chief Education Officer